There are multiple good VPN options out there for your Android device.

 NordVPN for Android

 NordVPN is one of the most popular VPNs on the market.
 If you watch a lot of YouTube videos, chances are you’ve seen them in an advertisement or as a video sponsor.
 With its headquarters located in Panama, the company operates outside the reach of the restrictive legislation of many countries.
-With over 4,400 server locations in more than 60 countries, NordVPN has a footprint on every continent.
+With thousands of servers in around 60 countries, NordVPN has a footprint on every continent.
 For the security conscious user, NordVPN offers 2048 bit SSL encryption; support for OpenVPN, PPTP, L2TP, and IPSec protocols; a zero log policy; and the ability to pay with nonstandard methods like Bitcoin.
 NordVPN also allows torrent connections and navigation via a Tor browser.

 In our tests (via a stable 100/100 connection in the Netherlands), we experienced speeds of 50-100 mbps in Europe and 30-60 mbps in the United States.
 While some loss in speed did occur due to heavy encryption protocols, the resulting speeds were more than enough to stream high-quality videos.